Submit request or call to make an appointment.

-One of the most common walking issues that prompt parents to seek an orthopedist is pigeon toe, also referred to as intoeing or by its clinical name, femoral anteversion.
-The condition is characterized by your child’s feet pointing inward instead of forward when walking or running.
+One of the most common walking issues that prompts parents to seek an orthopedist for their child is pigeon toe, also referred to as intoeing or by its clinical name, femoral anteversion.
+The condition is characterized by the child’s feet pointing inward instead of forward when walking or running.

 It’s natural to worry about how your child’s legs develop and grow.
 The hips and legs go through changes as your baby prepares to walk.
-These changes may resemble bow legs, pigeon toed and knock knees.
+These changes may resemble bowed legs, pigeon toes and “knock knees.”

-Remember these are natural phases needed to transition the body from bundled up in the womb to coffee-table cruiser.
+These are natural phases needed to transition the child’s body from curled up in the womb to coffee-table cruiser.
 It’s all designed to make walking possible.

 Infants have tight ligaments in the hips that keep their legs turned out.
-Often, their shins are twisted inward, possibly because of tight conditions in the womb.
-This condition is known as internal tibial torsion.
+Often, their shins are twisted inward, possibly because of tight space in the womb.
+This condition is known as internal tibial torsion or metatarsus adductus (MTA).
 It’s a natural condition that children typically outgrow.

 Early walking is a clumsy process.
-Toddlers’ knees are turned out and their feet are pointed straight ahead — little tykes don’t seem to be built for walking.
-If their shins are twisted inward – internal tibial torsion – it can seem like toddlers’ legs are bowed.
+Toddlers’ knees are turned out, and their feet are pointed straight ahead — little tykes don’t seem to be built for walking.
+If their shins are twisted inward, called internal tibial torsion, it can seem like the legs are bowed.
 The bow-legged stance can help toddlers balance as they try to stand.

 At about 15 months, a child’s hips rotate inward.
 The feet may turn in even more, causing a pigeon-toed effect.
 Growth corrects this development over time, usually by age 3.
-At this point, parents may develop a new worry – your child may seem “knock kneed.”
+At this point, parents may develop a new worry –—that the child may seem “knock-kneed.”
 This will improve as growth continues during the school years.

-Pigeon toed, or intoeing, is the rule between three years and early teen years.
-Often, it looks straight when the child stands, but the feet turn in as he or she walks.
+Pigeon toed, or intoeing, is the rule between 3 years and early teen years.
+Often, the feet look straight when the child stands, but the feet turn in as they walk.
 This is worse when they are tired.
-This condition is caused by the natural inward alignment of the thighbones and the hips (femoral anteversion).
+This condition is caused by the natural inward alignment of the thighbones and hips (femoral anteversion).

-Alignment of the thighbones also allow some children to “W-sit.”
+Alignment of the thighbones also allows some children to “W-sit.”
 This is a position impossible for most adults.
-W-sitting has no affect on hip development; it’s just a comfortable sitting position for many children.
-As a child grows, this position likely becomes less comfortable and intoeing will decrease.
+W-sitting has no effect on hip development; it’s just a comfortable sitting position for many children.
+As a child grows, this position likely becomes less comfortable, and intoeing will decrease.

 It’s important to know that anteversion is not linked to orthopedic issues in adults.
 It does not cause arthritis or other leg damage.
 Encouraging the child to sit “cross-legged” helps train the legs toward less intoeing when standing and walking.

-The rotation of the legs also affects the arch of the foot.
-It can cause the foot to roll inward and the arch to flatten when standing.
-The arch is flexible so it can handle the stress of walking, running and jumping.
+The rotation of the legs also affects the arches of the feet.
+It can cause the feet to roll inward and the arches to flatten when standing.
+Arches are flexible so they can handle the stress of walking, running and jumping.
 Doctors can test this by having the child stand on tiptoes.
-As they rise, the arch will improve, then flatten again as they go down.
+As they rise, the arches will improve, then flatten again as they go down.

 Every child is different.
 Every child is a work in progress.
-We work with you to monitor your child’s progress so he or she can have the best outcome.
+We work with you to monitor your child’s progress so they can have the best outcome.